bullmoose20/Plex-Stuff/README.md

 ## image_check

-This Powershell script will find ...
+This Powershell script will scan your transparent images for anomalies like head-chops, backgrounds not removed, and black and white photos instead of a color photo to give you a report so you can go and fix those by uploading new and better options to https://www.themoviedb.org/

 ### DESCRIPTION